I Alone (The Vampire Diaries): Plot

 After Damon (Ian Somerhalder) compels Alaric (Matt Davis) to do whatever he has to do to get the ascendant from Jo (Jodi Lyn O'Keefe), Alaric has no choice.
-After obtaining it, Damon compels him again to forget everything and along with Elena (Nina Dobrev) they meet Liv (Penelope Mitchell) who sends them back to 1994 to find Bonnie (Kat Graham) and bring her home.
+After obtaining it, Damon compels him again to forget everything and along with Elena (Nina Dobrev) they meet Liv (Penelope Mitchell), who sends them back to 1994 to find Bonnie (Kat Graham) and bring her home.
 While searching for Bonnie, Elena wonders why Jo agreed to give Damon the ascendant which is the only thing that is protecting her from Kai (Chris Wood), but Damon manages to avoid the truth.

 Damon and Elena page Bonnie and are able to speak to her and tell her that they are bringing her home.
 In their conversation Bonnie tells them that Kai stabbed her to get her blood leaving her in Portland, and that she fear Kai might be free.
-While waiting for Bonnie to get back in Mystic Falls, Damon tells Elena the truth of how he got the ascendant something that makes her furious accusing him that he would do anything to make her fall in love with him again, no matter who gets hurt.
-Damon confesses her that Bonnie kept him alive while the two of them were stuck in 1994 and she was the one giving him hope explaining that this is the reason he wants to save Bonnie and not only to make her fall in love with him again.
+While waiting for Bonnie to get back in Mystic Falls, Damon tells Elena the truth of how he got the ascendant, something that makes her furious, accusing him that he would do anything to make her fall in love with him again, no matter who gets hurt.
+Damon confesses to her that Bonnie kept him alive while the two of them were stuck in 1994 and she was the one giving him hope, explaining that this is the reason he wants to save Bonnie, not only to make her fall in love with him again.

-Back in present time, Kai kills a cab driver and once he arrives in Mystic Falls he finds Liv.
+Back in present time, Kai kills a cab driver and once he arrives in Mystic Falls finds Liv.
 He steals some of her magic and tries to kill her but Tyler (Michael Trevino) comes in time and saves her.
-Seeing that Kai is free, Tyler wants to take Liv inside the borders of Mystic Falls that no magic works to protect her from Kai.
+Seeing that Kai is free, Tyler wants to take Liv inside the borders of Mystic Falls where no magic works to protect her from Kai.
 That forces Liv to bring Damon and Elena back to the present before Bonnie gets to them and she is left behind again.
 They try to convince her to send them back but Liv leaves with Tyler.
 A little bit later, Kai finds Elena and Damon at the cemetery and destroys the ascendant while he crosses the border and gets to Mystic Falls, with Elena and Damon not be able to do anything to stop him.